pranavsivakumar100/job-scraper/README.md

 python3 scraper/scheduler.py test Apple
 ```

-## 🚀 GitHub Deployment
+## Deployment

-### Preparing for GitHub
+### GitHub Ready
-Your project is **ready to push to GitHub** - no secrets detected! ✅
+This project is ready to push to GitHub - no secrets or sensitive data in the codebase.

-### What's Included
+What's included:
-- ✅ No API keys or passwords in code
+- No API keys or passwords in code
-- ✅ Environment variables with safe defaults
+- Environment variables with safe defaults
-- ✅ Comprehensive `.gitignore` file
+- Comprehensive `.gitignore` file
-- ✅ Local SQLite database (excluded from git)
+- Local SQLite database (excluded from git)
-- ✅ Service files with placeholder paths
+- Service files with placeholder paths

-### Before Pushing
+### Pushing to GitHub
 ```bash
 # Add all files
 git add .